nuscien/trivial/Core/README.md

 ### JWT

-You can create a JSON web token to get the string encoded by initializing a new instance of the `JsonWebToken` class or the `JsonWebTokenParser` class.
+Create a JSON web token to get the string encoded by initializing a new instance of the `JsonWebToken` class or the `JsonWebTokenParser` class.

 ```csharp
 var sign = HashSignatureProvider.CreateHS512("a secret string");